wm97artsociety/Manierism-megabyte-rig-/README.md

 - Sovereign: MB flows are node-linked, overlays are symbolic
 - Deployable: runs on Android, no external dependencies

-Got it, William — you’re asking not just what the builder does, but how it actually creates a blockchain file — line-for-line, part-by-part.
-Let’s break it down with full clarity.

 ---

 🧩 What Is the “Blockchain File” in Your System?